-The DEI office develops activities and training to cultivate a climate in which all members are treated fairly and able to thrive in a welcoming atmosphere.
+The DEIB office develops activities and training to cultivate a climate in which all members are treated fairly and able to thrive in a welcoming atmosphere.
 This work is compliant with nondiscrimination laws, ADA laws, the SCA mission statement, and our governing documents, especially our policies on harassment, bullying, and hate speech.

-DEI Documents, classes, resources, and other links.
+DEIB Documents, classes, resources, and other links.

 Report an Incident